bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

 ## Real-time carriers

 BigCommerce offers native integrations with many real-time shipping carriers such as UPS, FedEx, and USPS.
 The [Shipping Carrier Connection](/api-reference/store-management/shipping-api/shipping-carrier) resource allows you to connect an account for one of our natively supported shipping carrier integrations.
+For a guide on how to use real-time carriers, see [How to Use a Third-Party Shipping Provider](...).

 For a list of all supported carriers, see [Real-Time Quote Providers](https://support.bigcommerce.com/s/article/Setting-Up-a-Real-Time-Shipping-Quote-Shipping-Method?language=en_US#providers).